u-boot/u-boot/tools/binman/binman.rst

     the 'offset' properties are set by CONFIG options, so their ordering is not known a priori.

-    This is a boolean property so needs no value.
+    This is a boolean property, so it needs no value.
 To enable it, add a line 'sort-by-offset;' to your description.

 multiple-images: